 “Last year, I looked at a popular tea accessory we sell and did some research.
 I asked our supplier if there was room for a discount based on our history and my knowledge of the manufacturer.
 He was able to lower our cost per unit, and we saved over $5,000 last year alone on this one ask.”

-If there’s a tax and bookkeeping cliché every entrepreneur can identify with, it’s the “shoebox full of receipts.”
+If there’s a tax preparation and bookkeeping cliché every entrepreneur can identify with, it’s the “shoebox full of receipts.”
 The dream, of course, is to hand that shoebox off to a CPA or one of the many bookkeeping services that can make sense of it all, but there are ways you can tackle the shoebox all on your own.

 During your monthly review, go through all of your stored receipts in your email, your Google Drive file, or yes, your shoebox.
 Sort them into expense categories, both to keep yourself organized for tax season, and to get a look at how much you’re really spending on inventory orders versus advertising.